GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-open-source-projects/index.md

 [WeUI](https://github.com/Tencent/weui) is a set of basic style libraries consistent with WeChat's native visual experience.
 The official WeChat design team has tailored designs for WeChat internal web pages and WeChat mini apps to make users' perception of use more uniform.
-Including components such as `button`, `cell`, `dialog`, `progress`, `toast`, `article`, `actionsheet`, and `icon`.
+It includes components such as `button`, `cell`, `dialog`, `progress`, `toast`, `article`, `actionsheet`, and `icon`.
 There are different versions of WeUI available like [weui-wxss](https://github.com/Tencent/weui-wxss/) for WeChat mini apps styled with WXSS (see [Styling](/mini-app-markup-styling-and-scripting/#styling) above),